Editor's Note: This post was originally published in February 2020 and has been updated with additional information and newer resources in May 2023.

 The comment sections of a blog provide an opportunity for consumers to engage in thoughtful conversation, but they can also get filled with negativity.
 The anonymity of the digital environment encourages some to respond to even the smallest bit of dissatisfaction in a very public way.
 The better established and more popular your blog becomes, the more vulnerable your company will be to negative feedback.
 Just as with negative social media comments, less-than-favorable comments on a blog can serve as an opportunity to respond in a way that will reflect positively on your company.

 Especially as you are building your digital reputation, getting content published outside of your blog is helpful.
 Once you feel comfortable, publish content and guest posts to larger, more reliable sources and industry publications.
 The wider your reach, the more your content will be read and shared with others, which will only improve your digital reputation.
-YouTube (which has over 2 billion users) and video are a huge opportunity, and including this medium in your posting strategy can assist with boosting your online reputation.
+YouTube (which has over 2 billion users) and video are huge opportunities, and including this medium in your posting strategy can assist with boosting your online reputation.

 Target Your Audience with Quality Content